jmquigley/notesdb/README.md

            {section N}/
                ...

  The main component is the artifact.
 These are the text files.
-The others are basic file directory strutures.
+The other items in the structure above are basic file directory strutures.

 #### Features